 Name Туре Description PWRGOOD Input PWRGOOD (Power Good) is a processor input.
 The processor requires this signal to be a clean indication that the clocks and power supplies are stable and within their specifications.
-"Clean" implies that the signal will remain low (capable of sinking leakage current), without glitches, from the time that the power supplies are turned on until they come within specification.
-The signal must then transition monotonically to a high state.
+"Clean" implies that the signal remains low (capable of sinking leakage current), without glitches, from the time that the power supplies are turned on until they come within specification.
 The PWRGOOD signal must be supplied to the processor; it is used to protect internal circuits against voltage sequencing issues.
 It should be driven high throughout boundary scan operation.
 REQ[4:0]# Input/ Output REQ[4:0]# (Request Command) must connect the appropriate pins of both FSB agents.
 They are asserted by the current bus owner to define the currently active transaction type.
 These signals are source synchronous to ADSTB[0]#.
 RESET# Input Asserting the RESET# signal resets the processor to a known state and invalidates its internal caches without writing back any of their contents.
 For a power-on Reset, RESET# must stay active for at least two milliseconds after $V{\rm CC}$ and BCLK have reached their proper specifications.
-On observing active RESET#, both FSB agents will deassert their outputs within two clocks.
+On observing active RESET#, both FSB agents deassert their outputs within two clocks.
 All processor straps must be valid within the specified setup time before RESET# is deasserted.
-Please refer to the appropriate platform design guide for termination requirements and implementation details.
-There is a 55 Ω (nominal) on-die pull-up resistor on this signal.
+There is a $55\text{-}\Omega$ (nominal) on die pull-up resistor on this signal.
 RS[2:0]# Input RS[2:0]# (Response Status) are driven by the response agent (the agent responsible for completion of the current transaction), and must connect the appropriate pins of both FSB agents.
 RSVD Reserved /No Connect These pins are RESERVED and must be left unconnected on the board.
 However, it is recommended that routing channels to these pins on the board be kept open for possible future use.
 SLP# Input SLP# (Sleep), when asserted in Stop-Grant state, causes the processor to enter the Sleep state.
 During Sleep state, the processor stops providing internal clock signals to all units, leaving only the Phase-Locked Loop (PLL) still operating.
-Processors in this state will not recognize snoops or interrupts.
-The processor will recognize only assertion of the RESET# signal, deassertion of SLP#, and removal of the BCLK input while in Sleep state.
+Processors in this state do not recognize snoops or interrupts.
+The processor recognizes only assertion of the RESET# signal, deassertion of SLP#, and removal of the BCLK input while in Sleep state.
 If SLP# is deasserted, the processor exits Sleep state and returns to Stop-Grant state, restarting its internal clock signals to the bus and processor core units.
-If DPSLP# is asserted while in the Sleep state, the processor will exit the Sleep state and transition to the Deep Sleep state.
+If DPSLP# is asserted while in the Sleep state, the processor exits the Sleep state and transition to the Deep Sleep state.
 SMI# Input SMI# (System Management Interrupt) is asserted asynchronously by system logic.
 On accepting a System Management Interrupt, the processor saves the current state and enter System Management Mode (SMM).
 An SMI Acknowledge transaction is issued, and the processor begins program execution from the SMM handler.
-If SMI# is asserted during the deassertion of RESET# the processor will tristate its outputs.
+If SMI# is asserted during the deassertion of RESET# the processor tristates its outputs.